Part of Marilyn Monroe exhibition stolen on way to Prague

 The exhibition, commemorating the 50th anniversary of her death, was created by the Museo Salvatore Ferragamo in Florence last year.

-Ferragamo was the actress' favourite shoemaker and she owned a dozen pairs of his hand-made shoes.
+Ferragamo was the actress' favorite shoemaker and she owned a dozen pairs of his hand-made shoes.

 Curator Jan Trestik said a truck carrying mannequins and photographs was raided in an apparently coordinated attack in the central Czech Republic on trucks carrying luxury goods from Italy.